madchap/energiapro_gas_consumption/README.md

 ## EnergiaPro now has an (unadvertised) API
 But all is not lost.
 While not advertised, there is an API available!

-Until EnergiaPro officializes and socializes the API, you can reach out to them at clients@energiapro.ch to get more information for the API service.
+Until EnergiaPro officializes and socializes the API, you can reach out to them at clients@energiapro.ch to get more information for the API service and ultimately get the new set of credentials to make this AppDaemon work.

 ## Energiapro pre-requisite
 - Your gas installation is already equipped with EnergiaPro's LoraWan equipement.
-- You already possess regular login credentials to EnergiaPro's customer portal and can see that the daily data is available there, also available as the XLS download.
+- You possess API login credentials.

 If you are not equipped with the LoraWan stuff, you should be able to contact EnergiaPro and request its installation and configuration at no charge.